FlowFuse/website/src/blog/2023/05/persisting-chart-data-in-node-red.md

 ### The Importance of Persisting Chart Data

-Storing the data in the chart node is fine to show prototypes of HMIs but where it's vital the correct data is always shown we are going to need a backup.
+Storing the data in the chart node is fine to show prototypes of HMIs, but where it's vital the correct data is always shown we are going to need a backup.
 Data can easily be lost when you move your flow to a new device, restart your instance, or simply when upgrading Node-RED.

 How can we store our chart data so we can be confident it will be there each time a user views your HMI?